-The financial aid office will correspond with students via their email accounts.
-It is important that each student provide the financial aid office with his or her current email address.
+The financial aid office will correspond with students via their Geisinger email accounts.
+It is important that each student provide check his or her Geisinger email account daily.

 FINANCIAL AID AVAILABLE

 Federal Pell Grant

 Pell grants are awarded to students who demonstrate financial need as defined by the federal government.
 Grant amount is determined by the student's "Expected Family Contribution" (EFC), which is indicated on your Student Aid Report (SAR).
 The FAFSA is your application for a Federal Pell Grant.